 The two Friday’s of the festival are known as ‘firework Fridays’, with firework shows at 10 pm.
 Also taking place during Springfest, you can find Munich’s largest flea market.
 More than 2000 vendors can be found at the single-day market, which welcomes more than 80,000 people each year.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Munich, Germany using the map below!